dokan-dev/dokan-java/README.md

 Dokan-Java
 ======
 ## Introduction
 Dokan-Java is a Java wrapper for [Dokany 1.x releases](https://github.com/dokan-dev/dokany/releases) and above.
-Using this project you are able to implement your own filesystem in Java!
+Using this project you are able to implement your own filesystem on Windows... in Java!

 [Dokany](https://github.com/dokan-dev/dokany) is a device driver providing an interface to develop and run your own filesystem on Windows (similar to [FUSE](https://github.com/libfuse/libfuse)).
-But using the library directly you need to write your filesystem code in C... but fortunately there is an escape from the pointer hell: dokan-java.

-## Important Notice
-This project has switched to a new architecture.
-The _old_ version of dokan-java can be found under [the deprecated branch](../../tree/deprecated) and will be deleted in June 2019.
+Its native bindings are written in C/C++, this library provides via JNA a Java interface to its API with additional convenience methods.

 ## Runtime Dependencies
 - [Java JRE 11](https://jdk.java.net/11/)